 Chase Mortgage Application Requirements

 Chase Home Lending has quite an array of mortgage products, so the application requirements vary depending on what kind of loan you’re looking for.
-Typically, government-sponsored mortgages, like an FHA or VA loan, come with lower credit requirements than a conventional mortgage.
+Typically, government-sponsored mortgages, like an FHA loan or VA loan, come with lower credit requirements than a conventional mortgage.

 Many mortgages only require down payments starting at 3%.
-Just remember that anything under 20% usually requires private mortgage insurance, which is added to your mortgage payment.
+Just remember that anything under 20% usually requires private mortgage insurance, which is added to your monthly mortgage payment.

 Types of Home Loans Available from Chase Mortgage